 The available render engines in the full LuxCore: * LIGHTCPU: * PATHOCL: * PATHCPU: * BIDIRCPU: * BIDIRHYBRID: * CBIDIRHYBRID: * BIDIRVMCPU: * RTPATHOCL: * PATHHYBRID: * BIASPATHCPU: * BIASPATHOCL: * RTBIASPATHOCL:

+Q: Does replicated replications work?
 A: Yes, check the test render by SphericLabs below:

+Q: What Carrara shaders are translated into LuxCore shaders?
 A: Translation of Carrara shaders is certainly limited.
 Right now it simply looks at the values of the standard multichanel shader and does a guess.
 It can certainly be improved.
 Also, internally saved textures will not work at all at this time.

+Q: What happens if I use a graphics card with 2GB RAM and another with 4GB RAM?
 A: Each graphics card needs its own copy of data to render.
 So if you have a 2GB card and a 4GB card, then you are limited to 2GB if you want to render with both.

-Tip: Use only the 4GB for complex scenes with lots of textures.
+Tip: Use only the 4GB card for complex scenes with lots of textures.
 You can check memory consumption with GPU-Z from here.

+Q: How do you set the camera?
+As in Exposure, White Balance, Depth of Field and Tone Mapping.
 A: It can be done via the config settings, DOF would be via the scene settings.
 It will be exposed in a nice UI later.